MAPF-Competition/web_resource/organisers.md

 <div class="row">
     <p>
-    We gratefully acknowledge the assistance of <a href="https://mp.weixin.qq.com/s/o5o5iEO4i1zhU6hp2OGkAg"><b>运筹帷幄</b> (the Chinese Operations Research community on WeChat)</a> for promoting the 2024 League of Robot Runners in China.
+    We gratefully acknowledge the assistance of <a href="https://mp.weixin.qq.com/s/o5o5iEO4i1zhU6hp2OGkAg"><b>运筹帷幄</b> (the OR-AI China Community on WeChat)</a> for promoting the 2024 League of Robot Runners in China.
     </p>
 </div>